mattpannella/pupdate/README.md

 | Custom Archive Index         | config.custom_archive.index      | Relative path to the index of your custom site's files.
 This is not required, but it's needed for CRC checking.
 If you have CRC checking enabled, the setting will be ignored unless this provides the necessary format.
 It must match the output of archive.org's json endpoint. https://archive.org/developers/md-read.html
 | Per Core Settings                | coreSettings.{corename}.download_assets and coreSettings.{corename}.platform_rename                   | Set to `false` for any core you don't want assets downloaded for, or automatic platform renaming (currently this only applies to jotego cores)

+#### Jotego Beta Cores
+Now that Jotego is releasing his beta cores publicly (and requiring a beta key to play them), you can just drop the `jtbeta.zip` file from patreon onto the root of your sd card and run Update All, and it will automatically copy the beta key to the correct folders for the cores that need it.
+Make sure you don't rename the file, it's going to look for exactly `jtbeta.zip`

 #### How to build game and watch roms that are compatible with the pocket
 Create 2 new folders.
 `/Assets/gameandwatch/agg23.GameAndWatch/artwork` and `/Assets/gameandwatch/agg23.GameAndWatch/roms`